lingtalfi/PhpBeast/README.md

 Exhausting testing
 ----------------------

-Rather than testing things one by one, where possible, I like to give a first array containing all the values to test, and a second array containing all the expected values.
+When testing is about an equality between two values, rather than testing things one by one, I like to give a first array containing all the values to test, and a second array containing all the expected values.
 I call this exhausting testing, and the benefits of this technique are the following: